Yorkies love to jump.

-The average Yorkie can jump up to 24 inches, which may be hard to believe, given their size.
+The average Yorkie can jump up to 24 inches, which may be hard to believe, given the Yorkshire terrier’s small size.
 It means they can jump up to three times their height, which is actually normal for dogs of any breed.

 Of course, they usually pull this feat off when they are full of energy and playing, or when they are trying to greet someone new.